refineaidev/mind-the-gap/README.md

-## Arabic Post-Training Dataset Metadata Tools
+## Mind the Gap: A Review of Arabic Post-Training Datasets and Their Limitations

 This repository contains Python tools that automatically extract and evaluate metadata for Arabic post-training datasets on Hugging Face.
 The datasets are organized into four key dimensions:  **LLM Capabilities**, **Steerability**, **Alignment**,and **Robustness** —and are evaluated across six metrics: **popularity**, **adoption**, **recency**, **documentation quality**, **licensing**, and **scientific contribution**.